ubaldot/defrecs/README.md

 If you write the platform for other boards feel free to open a PR and if you are eager to start, jump to the _How to use_ Section below.

+It is also required that users know basic concepts of operating systems such as what is a tasks, what are race-conditions, what are mutexes as well as some basics of micro-controllers such as what is an interrupt, etc.

 # Repository structure